 Following the success of 2012's £2.6m sale at the National Motor Museum during the Beaulieu Autojumble, Bonhams Motoring team returned to Hampshire where it managed to surpass the previous year's result and achieve a sale total of £2,825,448.
 A marathon auction of 140 Motor Cars, 20 Motorcycles and 220 Automobilia lots.

-The top-selling car was a 1926 Sunbeam 3.0-Liter Super Sports 'Twin Cam' Tourer, which achieved a top estimate £158,300.
+The top-selling car was a 1926 Sunbeam 3.0-Litre Super Sports 'Twin Cam' Tourer, which achieved a top estimate £158,300.
 Second highest price of the day was the 1953 Alfa Romeo 1900C 1st Series Sprint Coupé selling for £152,700, more than doubling the £60,000 low estimate.
-Another highlight was the sale of a 1939 Lagonda 4½-Liter LG6 Short Wheelbase Drophead Coupé that went for £119,100.
+Another highlight was the sale of a 1939 Lagonda 4½-Litre LG6 Short Wheelbase Drophead Coupé that went for £119,100.
 The ever popular auction continued the record breaking year for the Motoring Department and achieved a strong 85% sold.

 SIMEONE FOUNDATION,PHILADELPHIA, USA